assisi/arena-ui/doc/user/source/trends.rst

 up a context menu with two options:

-* **Plot selected in same trend** - Plots data from all selected sources in the same graph;
+* **Plot selected in same trend** - Plots data from all selected sources in the same graph.
 * **Plot selected in different trends** - Creates a new graph for each selected source